suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 # [fit] And add `reloadItems` to `TodoItemProps`

-This type definition says "reloadItems is a function that takes no arguments and returns nothing"
+This type definition says "reloadItems is a function that takes no arguments and returns nothing."

 ```ts
 type TodoItemProps = {